Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Why Uninsured Motorist Coverage Is Essential

 Given the statistics on uninsured drivers and the affordability of UM/UIM coverage, purchasing this protection makes financial sense for nearly every driver.
-The coverage shields you from potentially devastating financial consequences of accidents with inadequately insured motorists.
+The coverage shields you from potentially devastating financial consequences from accidents with inadequately insured motorists.

 The Alarming Statistics